raaaimund/raaaimund.github.io/_posts/2016-06-05-fedora-loves-docker.md

 and you also have access to the terminal in your browser.
 ![Terminal][fedora-terminal]{:class="image-responsive"}

-My old Thinkpad T410 is now running Fedora 23 (Server Edition) where I host all my web projects and other stuff in separate Docker container.
+My old Thinkpad T410 is now running Fedora 23 (Server Edition) where I host all my web projects and other stuff in separate Docker containers.
 If you use Docker, Fedora is the best joice, you simply install Fedora on your machine and configure everything over a nice web interface.

 ### Finished